 }

+Answer: Multi-threads are not running here.
+When code executes at this block, main thread are running.
+Which means there are no more threads and need no protection.

 The thread join function utilizes two features you probably have not seen in C++.
 Identify these two items in the for loop code below.